arivan-amin/arivan-amin/README.md

 <hr>

-### Java Back-End Developer with 6+ years of experience Spring Boot backends.
+### Java Back-End Developer with 6+ years of experience building Spring Boot backends.

-### Advocate of Clean Architecture, SOLID principles, CQRS, and AOP, with a deep focus on maintainability and domain-driven design.
+### Advocate of Clean Code, Clean Architecture, SOLID principles, CQRS, and AOP, with a deep focus on maintainability and readability.

-### Creator of the Clean Microservices Template, a production-ready template demonstrating clean code, separation of concerns, and modern Spring Boot best practices.

-### Hands-on with Spring Boot, Spring Cloud, Kafka, Liquibase, and Maven Jib — building event-driven, and observable systems.

-### Computer Science graduate from the University of Sulaymaniyah with a strong foundation in software engineering principles.

-### How to reach me **arivanamin@gmail.com**
+### Computer Science graduate, reach me at: **arivanamin@gmail.com**.

-### Know about my experiences [https://www.linkedin.com/in/arivan-amin/](https://www.linkedin.com/in/arivan-amin/)

 <hr>